srch07/Duplicate-Image-Finder-API/README.md

+#Duplicate Image Finder in a directory

-What is this?
+##What is this?

-This is a java api to find duplicate Images in a directory.
+This is a java library to find duplicate Images in a directory recursively.